adyork/intro-to-apis-taxamatch/_episodes/01-what-is-an-api.md

 For example, if developing a camera app you don't want to write a click handler or the intricacies of the camera hardware.
 You just want to write code that takes a picture and automatically adds funny emojis to it when you press that button. e.g. existing code "android:onClick" and the Android Camera API https://developer.android.com/guide/topics/media/camera

-## Libraries and Frameworks
+Libraries and Frameworks can also be APIs that provide helper code for other code.

-Code for code

 ## Methods: GET, POST, DELETE, PUT